Skip to main content

 This year, the Centers for Disease Control and Prevention (CDC) also recommends that adults 60 and older get the newly updated COVID vaccine and talk to their doctor about the respiratory syncytial respiratory syncytial virus (RSV) vaccine.

 Both the latest flu vaccine and the RSV vaccine are available now.
-An updated COVID vaccine was approved by federal health officials in mid-September.1
+And so is an updated COVID vaccine approved by federal health officials in mid-September.1 Enter your ZIP code at vaccines.gov to find places near you offering flu and updated COVID vaccines.

 If you have questions about which vaccines are best for you or when to get them—or how long to wait after a previous booster or COVID infection before getting the most recently approved vaccine—talk to your doctor.